Lecture notes on high-dimensional data: The curse of high dimensions

 The above effect is commonly referred to as the \emph{curse of high dimensions}.
 Indeed, classical data analysis methods relying, e.g., on $k$-nearest neighbor search, or cosine similarity, can apparently not anymore be applied effectively, if all mutual distances and angles between data points coincide!
 We will see below that this effect is not restricted to the hypercube, but appears also for the unit ball $\Bbar_1(0)$ and on the whole space $\mathbb{R}^d$ which we will study now.

 For this, let us consider points drawn at random from $\mathbb{R}^d$ with respect to a Gaussian distribution with mean zero and variance one.
 As we mentioned in Definition \ref{DFN-DISTR}(ii), the latter formalizes as a random vector $X\colon\Omega\rightarrow\mathbb{R}^d$ whose coordinates are independent normal random variables.
-Therefore it is very easy (see Problem \ref{PROBLEM-SIM}) to generate such random points in a simulation and compute angles and norms.
+Therefore it is very easy (see Problem \ref{PROB-1}) to generate such random points in a simulation and compute angles and norms.
 If we do so, we detect an effect similar to what we just above observed for the hypercube.
 We get that the norms of all random points in dimension 100 are close to 10.

-If we run the experiment for different dimensions $d$ and each time compute the average over the norms then we see that the latter is close to $\sqrt{d}$.
+If we run the experiment for different dimensions $d$ and each time compute the average over the norms then we see that the latter turn out to be close to $\sqrt{d}$.
 Moreover, we see that the variances seem to be bounded by a constant independent of the dimension.

-Indeed, if we use that $X\sim\mathcal{N}(0,1,\mathbb{R}^d)$ has independent coordinates $X_i\sim\mathcal{N}(0,1)$ for $i=1,\dots,d$, we can compute expectations and variances directly.
-Since we do not know a priori how the root functions interacts with the expectation, we start considering the norm squared.
+We leave it as Problem \ref{PROB-1} to carry out the experiments and replicate Figure \ref{FIG-1} and Table \ref{TAB-1}.
+From the theoretical point of view, if we use that $X\sim\mathcal{N}(0,1,\mathbb{R}^d)$ has independent coordinates $X_i\sim\mathcal{N}(0,1)$ for $i=1,\dots,d$, we can compute expectations and variances directly.
+Since we do not know a priori how the root function interacts with the expectation, we start considering the norm squared.
 We then get

 which corroborates that $\E(\|X\|)$ should be close to $\sqrt{d}$ for large $d$.
-Indeed, we continue
+Also, the variance of the norm squared can be computed directly, namely via

+Without the square we get the following result which confirms and quantifies the picture that we got in the experiments, namely that Gaussian random vectors will have norm close to $\sqrt{d}$ and that their distribution does not spread out if $d$ increases.